SkylarZhao6/TutorTalk/README.md

-# Local Tutor
+# Tutor Talk

-Local Tutor is a platform provides high quality tutoring sessions for post-secondary students.
+Tutor Talk is a platform provides high quality tutoring sessions for post-secondary students.

 ## How To Use

-### Visit [Local Tutor] now ()
+### Visit [Tutor Talk] now ()

 ### Installing